3 killed, 1 injured after boat sinks following mechanical failure

 Days before trial, a $27.9 million settlement was reached on behalf of the plaintiffs.

 Cooney & Conway has extensive experience in representing victims of serious personal injury and wrongful death under maritime law.
 Previous cases have included pleasure boat collisions, Jones Act cases, and significant maritime disasters.
-For more information, call toll free 1-800-322-5573 or simply fill out the contact information form located on this page and a knowledgeable legal representative will respond shortly to your inquiry.
+For more information, call toll free 1-800-322-5573 or simply fill out the contact information form and a knowledgeable legal representative will respond shortly to your inquiry.